 - 081-833-0033 Initiate an Intravenous Infusion (Skill Level 1)

 - 081-835-3000 Administer Blood (Skill Level 3)

 3. Ventilation & Oxygenation.
 It all comes back to the basics with respiration.
-The goal here is to prevent ARDS and other positive pressure ventilation associated illnesses.
+The goal here is to optimize ventilation and mitigate or prevent ARDS or other positive pressure ventilation associated illnesses.
 One of the useful tools we can carry to help us is the PEEP valve, a small device which attaches to the BVM.
+If you do not already carry PEEP valves with your BVMs, you should correct the deficiency.
 If you can provide supplemental oxygen from a vehicle mounted tank or oxygen concentrator, great!
 If you can free your hands by attaching them to a ventilator, awesome!
 But remember, it’s all about the basics.